George Wilkinson is Chair of Bridge Support.

-In practice as a solicitor he represented detained mental patients at tribunals starting in the late 1970s when he established a close working relationship with Mind.
+In practice as a solicitor, Haydn represented detained mental patients at tribunals starting in the late 1970s when he established a close working relationship with Mind.
 He continues to sit as a judge, part-time, in the mental health tribunal.
 He has a particular interest in diverting mentally disordered offenders from prison in to treatment in hospital or in the community.

 He hopes that his long experience of working for, and with people with mental health issues and his experience as a lawyer will be of benefit to the managers and staff of Bridge and to the other Trustees.

 Dave is a Trustee of Bridge Support.
 He is currently Head of Strategic Finance at the London Borough of Newham.